zendesk/maxwell/docs/docs/monitoring.md

 `/metrics`                     | return all metrics as JSON `/healthcheck`                 | run Maxwell's healthcheck(s) and return success or failure based on the result `/ping`                        | a simple ping test, responds with `pong`

+### Healthcheck
+The `/healthcheck` endpoint will return unhealthy when there is more than 1 message that failed to be sent to Kafka in the past 15 minutes.

 ### JMX Configuration
 Standard configuration is either via commandline args or the `config.properties` file.
 However, when exposing JMX metrics